Sculpture in the Red Gums

 This series of 4 steel sculptures by artist Geoff Hocking shows the history of the river red gum forest, from Aboriginal fishermen to pastoralists and timber cutters.
 Combine it with a picnic, camping or kayaking adventure at Edward River, or with the Sculptures of the Long Paddock drive.

 Enjoy a riverside family barbecue at Edward River Bridge picnic area at Mathoura, not far from Deniliquin.
 This picnic area in Murray Valley Regional Park welcomes dogs and is equipped with barbecues and picnic tables.

-Edward River canoe and kayak trail in Murray Valley National Park is a great paddling spot with camping, picnic, and swimming opportunities.
-It's also equipped with a wheelchair-accessible kayak launch.
+Edward River canoe and kayak trail winds through both Murray Valley National and Regional Parks.
+It's a great paddling spot with camping, picnic, and swimming opportunities.
+Edward River Bridge picnic area is an ideal start point and has a wheelchair-accessible kayak launch.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.

 - 1300 072 757 (13000 PARKS) for the cost of a local call within Australia excluding mobiles

 - Moama office